-Dr Melanie Lang (Edge Hill University) has produced a video presentation for sports coach UK on challenging coach anxiety of adult-child touch in sport through a children's rights approach.
+Dr Melanie Lang (Edge Hill University) produced a video presentation for sports coach UK (now UK Coaching) on challenging coach anxiety of adult-child touch in sport through a children's rights approach.

 The most important aspect of Dr Lang’s presentation is that positive and appropriate touch in sport can actually help children identify inappropriate touch, should that ever occur.